 One of the most common errors that result in BSoD is followed by A problem has been detected and Windows has been shut down.

 As you’re probably aware, the dreaded Blue Screen of Death is here since Windows 95.
 Now, even though a lot of things have changed in the period of 20 years, it’s still present and it still bothers a lot of users from time to time.

-- Plug in USB or DVD with the Windows installation.
+- Plug in USB or DVD with the Windows installation, and then restart your PC.

 - Press F11 (function key might vary depending on your motherboard) and enter the Boot menu.

-- Select the Windows installation media and press Enter to exit.
+- Select Windows installation media and press Enter.

 - In the elevated command line, type the following command and press Enter:

-- Wait for the procedure to finish (it can take some time) and restart your PC.
+- Wait for the procedure to finish (it can take some time).

 If the problem is still persistent and you can confirm with certainty that the HDD isn’t the problem, make sure to move to additional steps.

 Maybe your motherboard is indeed supporting the troubling component but it’s not up-to-date.
-In order to update your BIOS/UEFI, make sure to take a peek at this article where we explained the whole procedure.
+This will require you to update your BIOS/UEFI.

 Once you’re positive that everything is as it supposed to be, and system crashes keep reoccurring, move with the steps below.

-- Download Show or Hide Updates Troubleshooter for Windows 10, here.
+- Download Show or Hide Updates Troubleshooter for Windows 10.